NanoCommons/identifiers/readme.md

 The following bits of information are welcome but not required (in random order):

+* parent ERM identifier (identifier of the material that this material was derived from): identifier or IRI or Compact identifier
 * unique chemical composition
 * batch and/or lot number
 * an ontological classification (could be suggested based on the chemical composition?)